Skip to Content

 Learn to cook the famous al pastor taco in Mexico City

 Food and Mexican culture go together like chips and salsa.
-Our favorite thing to do in Mexico City was stop and eat taco after taco (and other yummy dishes!).
+Our favorite thing to do in Mexico City was to stop and eat taco after taco (and other yummy dishes!).
 What better way to dive into the culture than learning the art for ourselves?
 We joined this cooking class with a professional chef to craft an authentic Mexican meal that I still think about today!

-Staring the experience off right, our chef took us to a local market to shop for our own ingredients, giving us the most immersive experience possible.
+Starting the experience off right, our chef took us to a local market to shop for our own ingredients, giving us the most immersive experience possible.
 It was really fun to experience the market with a local and see some spots that are off the main tourist track.

 Then it was time to cook!
 We made some guacamole and salsa to snack on as we cooked, and let me tell you – freshly made salsa hits differently.
 It was so fresh and spicy!
 We learned how to make homemade tortillas (which is much harder than it looks) and made guisados as our main dish.
-Guisados is like a meat stew, so it’s so juicy and flavorful.
+Guisados is like a meat stew, so it’s juicy and flavorful.

 We had a lot of fun learning the traditional cooking techniques and secret family recipes from our chef.
 The group was small, so he could jump in and help whenever we needed it (which was pretty frequent with my cooking abilities!).
-It made for a memorable and tasty way to experience Mexico City.

 9. Day trip to Tolantongo